Spring is here and it's time to get ready for your first family bike ride of the year. Here's 8 tips to get you off to a great startRead More

 Tour de France Kids Guide - the Jersey's

 The Stage Winner is not the only rider who gets to go on the podium each day.
 There are other winners too, with each getting to wear a special cycling top known as a 'Jersey'.
 The Jersey is made of a special material that keeps the rider cool, so it's not made of thick wool like a jersey you may wear in winter.
-Every year there is a slightly different pattern on the jersey - for 2018 the influence is the artist Mondrian.
-You can just see a block of slightly darker yellow on the jersey below.
+Every year there is a slightly different pattern on the jersey - for 2019 there are some very special yellow jerseys celebrating 100 years since the first one was worn.

 Each day, the cyclist with the quickest overall time from the very start of the first day of the race, gets to wear the prestigious Yellow Jersey, or the 'Maillot Jaune' in French.